DreamingCoders/Onii-Hub/README.md

 # Onii Hub
 Onii Hub is a program that features Onii applications, that uses a modified Electron Quick Start fork.
+This repository will not be maintained, but support for this repo will continue.
 # Usage
 ```bash
 git clone https://github.com/vix-onii/onii-hub